 M. Elizabeth Magill

-As executive vice president and provost of the University of Virginia from 2019-22, M. Elizabeth “Liz” Magill oversaw the University’s teaching and research activities.
+M. Elizabeth “Liz” Magill became president of the University of Pennsylvania on July 1, 2022.
+As executive vice president and provost of the University of Virginia from 2019-22, Magill oversaw the University’s teaching and research activities.
 She directed the academic administration of the 11 schools, the library, art museums, public service activities, numerous University centers and foreign study programs.

 Before becoming provost, Magill served seven years as the Richard E. Lang Professor of Law and dean of Stanford Law School.
 Before joining Stanford, she was on the faculty at the University of Virginia School of Law for 15 years, serving as vice dean, the Joseph Weintraub–Bank of America Distinguished Professor of Law, and Elizabeth D. and Richard A. Merrill Professor.